top of page

 Citizenship in Primary

-Pupils will learn early on about democracy, the law, money management, sustainability and spotting misinformation—topics increasingly essential for life in modern Britain.
+One of the biggest structural shifts is that citizenship will become compulsory in primary.
+Pupils will learn early on about democracy, the law, money management, sustainability, and spotting misinformation—topics increasingly essential for life in modern Britain.

 A New Approach to Computing and Digital Skills